merge/skulls/x230/README.md

 * a hardware flasher
 [supported by flashrom](https://www.flashrom.org/Flashrom/0.9.9/Supported_Hardware#USB_Devices), see below for the examples we support

-There are plenty of cheap chinese SOIC-clips, their build-quality often is reported to be problematic.
+There are plenty of cheap chinese SOIC-clips, their build-quality is reported to be problematic.
 Consider getting one of the above mentioned brand clips.

 ### Open up the X230
 Remove the 7 screws of your X230 to remove the keyboard (by pushing it towards the screen before lifting) and the palmrest.
 You'll find the chips using the photo below.
 This is how the SPI connection looks like on both of the X230's chips:

 		Screen (furthest from you)
 			     ______